 186½ Hampshire St.

-Outpost 186 is the place to go for art and multimedia exhibitions and performances of every stripe in Inman Square.
+Outpost 186 is the place to go for art and multimedia exhibitions and performances.
 The intimate space hosts a variety of musical performances, from jazz to experimental and improvisational music.
-Outpost also holds poetry readings and film screenings in addition to occasional art exhibitions and drawing classes.
-There is something going on almost every day of the week, so be sure to check out the schedule to see what’s happening.
+Also offered are poetry readings, film screenings, and occasional art exhibitions and life drawing classes.
+There is something going on almost every day of the week, so check out the schedule.
 The space can also be rented during the day for meetings, film shoots, and theatrical rehearsals.